TrupalChauhan7/Across-The-Ocean/README.md

 Below are some glimpses of the project:

 #### Home Section
+Here is the welcoming home section of the website:

 ![Home Section](screenshot/Screenshot1.png)

+Here are the services offered:

 ![Services](screenshot/Screenshot2.png)

 #### Destination Highlights
+This section highlights the destinations featured on the website:

 ![Destination Highlights](screenshot/Screenshot4.png)

+Know more about your travel destinations:

 ![Know more about your destination](screenshot/Screenshot5.png)

+Information about travel packages:

 ![Information about package](screenshot/Screenshot6.png)

 #### Contact Section
+The contact section helps users connect with the team:

 ![Contact Section](screenshot/Screenshot3.png)

 ### How to Run Locally